RobertLuo1/NeurIPS2023_SOC/README.md

 ## Output Dir
-Generally we put all outputs under a dir, Specifically, we set /mnt/data_16TB/lzy23/SOC as the output dir, so please change it to xxx/SOC.
+We put all outputs under a dir.
+Specifically, We set /mnt/data_16TB/lzy23/SOC as the output dir, so please change it to xxx/SOC.

 ## Training